-XERISCAPE (WATER WISE) GARDENING CLASSES
+XERISCAPE (WATER WISE) GARDENING CLASS

-“Introduction to the Seven Principles of Xeriscape” – presented as a one-day workshop, contains practical information for people who want to make changes to an existing landscape or create a new landscape, as well as for those who are new to gardening in the Okanagan.
+“Introduction to the Seven Principles of Xeriscape” – presented as a one-day class, contains practical information for people who want to make changes to an existing landscape or create a new landscape, as well as for those who are new to gardening in the Okanagan.

 Okanagan Xeriscape specialist, Eva Antonijevic uses her extensive photo collection to illustrate the principles of design and planning, soil improvement, practical turf areas, efficient irrigation, use of mulch, good maintenance, and appropriate plant selection.
 You will learn how to get started with xeriscape and where to find further information.

 Classes are held twice a year– in the Spring and the Fall.